behai-nguyen/fastapi_learning/README.md

 git clone -b v0.3.0 https://github.com/behai-nguyen/fastapi_learning.git
 ```

-In the <a href="https://behainguyen.wordpress.com/2024/05/13/python-fastapi-integrating-oauth2-security-with-the-applications-own-authentication-process/" title="Python FastAPI: Integrating OAuth2 Security with the Application’s Own Authentication Process" target="_blank">second post</a> of our <a href="https://fastapi.tiangolo.com/learn/"title="FastAPI" target="_blank">FastAPI</a> learning series, we implemented a placeholder for the application's own authentication process.
+In the <a href="https://behainguyen.wordpress.com/2024/05/13/python-fastapi-integrating-oauth2-security-with-the-applications-own-authentication-process/" title="Python FastAPI: Integrating OAuth2 Security with the Application’s Own Authentication Process" target="_blank">second post</a> of our <a href="https://fastapi.tiangolo.com/learn/" title="FastAPI" target="_blank">FastAPI</a> learning series, we implemented a placeholder for the application's own authentication process.
 In this post, we will complete this process by implementing persistent server-side HTTP sessions using the <a href="https://pypi.org/project/starsessions/" title="starsessions" target="_blank">starsessions</a> library and its <a href="https://redis.io/" title="Redis store" target="_blank">Redis store</a> store, as well as extending the <a href="https://fastapi.tiangolo.com/tutorial/security/first-steps/?h=oauth2passwordbearer#fastapis-oauth2passwordbearer" title="OAuth2PasswordBearer" target="_blank">OAuth2PasswordBearer</a> class.

 4. [Python FastAPI: Complete Authentication Flow with OAuth2 Security](https://behainguyen.wordpress.com/2024/06/11/python-fastapi-complete-authentication-flow-with-oauth2-security/)